hyperledger/indy-vdr/wrappers/javascript/indy-vdr-nodejs/README.md

 const schemaResponse = await pool.submitRequest(getSchemaRequest)
 ```

-> **Note**: If you want to use this library in a cross-platform environment you need to import methods from the `indy-vdr-shared` package instead.
+> **Note**: If you want to use this library in a cross-platform environment you need to import methods from the `@hyperledger/indy-vdr-shared` package instead.
 This is a platform independent package that allows to register the native bindings.
-The `indy-vdr-react-native` package uses this package under the hood.
+The `@hyperledger/indy-vdr-nodejs` package uses this package under the hood.
 See the [Indy VDR Shared README](https://github.com/hyperledger/indy-vdr/tree/main/wrappers/javascript/shared/README.md) for documentation on how to use this package.